 Symptoms Of An Asthma Attack

-There are a number of symptoms of asthma attacks to look out for – the attack often happen suddenly, so knowing the symptoms can make a difference to how quickly help is sought for the patient.
+There are a number of symptoms of asthma attacks to look out for – attacks often happen suddenly, so knowing the symptoms can make a difference to how quickly help is sought for the patient.
 Symptoms include:

 - A cough that does not stop